 Public relations managers work to boost and preserve a company’s public image.
 This can include writing press releases for the media, understanding how to advertise to a specific audience, communicating with the public, and supervising all advertising platforms.
-Public relations managers make an average of $132,000 a year, and there is an expected 8% growth in the industry, especially as online technology is quickly advancing.
+Public relations managers make an average of $132,000 a year.
+Furthermore, there is an expected 8% growth in the industry, especially as online technology is quickly advancing.

-An ESFJ would be highly successful as a public relations manager due to their sociable nature and their keen understanding of society.
+A role as a public relations manager would be suitable for an ESFJ due to their sociable nature and their keen understanding of society.
 Their ability to network with many different types of people would be beneficial here as they create connections in the advertising industry.
 Meanwhile, their problem-solving skills would be crucial for when they maneuver through different problems arising in the media.

 ESFJs would make a fantastic pediatrician thanks to their love and drive for helping society.
 Their infectious, sociable attitude is perfect for working with children and calming the patients down while being examined and treated.
-Their sense of responsibility and loyalty would make them highly successful as a caring physician who wishes to help their community.
+In addition, their sense of responsibility and loyalty would make them highly successful as a caring physician who wishes to help their community.